UNCLASSIFIED (U)

 (d) (U) To comply with confidentiality directives, the sealed envelope must only be opened and reviewed by a consular officer.
 Staff, other than cleared Americans, are not permitted to have access to this information.

-(e) (U) Regarding asylum confidentiality, the following-to-join beneficiary is considered a third party, and you must not reveal the fact that the petitioner applied for asylum status in the United States, or any other protected information contained in the petitioner’s asylee case record.
+(e) (U) Regarding asylum confidentiality, the following-to-join beneficiary is a third party, and you must not reveal the fact that the petitioner applied for asylum status in the United States, or any other protected information contained in the petitioner’s asylee case record.

 (2) (U) Using the V92 Petitioner’s Asylum Application to Verify Identity and Claimed Relationship: